 I experienced so little empathy and such hard conditions, I did not realize that anybody else could possibly have endured what I believe happened to me.
 I did not imagine at that time that many people across diagnostic categories really could relate to what I was going through.
 I never knew that one day I would see how it all went together.

 Many major figures in mental health have admitted that they used lived experience to develop their work.
-Consider evidence-based movement leaders such as: Bill W., Bob Smith, Albert Ellis, Marsha Linehan, Mary Ellen Copeland, Bessel van der Kolk, Francine Shapiro, Marious Romme and Sandra Escher!
+Consider evidence-based movement leaders such as Bill W., Bob Smith, Albert Ellis, Marsha Linehan, Mary Ellen Copeland, Bessel van der Kolk, Francine Shapiro, Marius Romme and Sandra Escher!
 I bet that others who have contributed significantly to the development of best practices have started with their own lived experience.

 As a person who spends all my work day at practice, it feels odd that my work is often discounted.
 I did run a successful research grant to prove the validity of my approach but many of the marginalized participants I worked with were unwilling to fill out surveys.
 Perhaps it is a lot to ask marginalized people to partake in an experiment.
 I would have objected to it when I was not well.

 I believe that my lived experience and curiosity has created something of value.
-I think these elements are more important in the development of counseling theory than the research which somehow doesn’t trickle down to serve marginalized people.
-I think it is time counseling theory and therapy practitioners who work with marginalized people to look to them for help in what they are doing.
+I think these elements are more important in the development of counselling theory that the research which somehow doesn’t trickle down to serve marginalized people.
+I think it is time counselling theory and therapy practitioners who work with marginalized people to look to them for help in what they are doing.
 Really, this is already happening for many of us who effectively work with the disenfranchised.
 It’s just slow to see institutional change.